-The creation and building social relationships is one of many milestones that children affected by cerebral palsy may have difficulty in achieving.
-But how exactly does cerebral palsy affect social development, especially as children are learning how to walk, talk and interact with others?
+The creation and building of social relationships are one of many milestones that children affected by cerebral palsy may have difficulty in achieving.
+But how exactly does cerebral palsy affect social development, especially as children are learning how to walk, talk, and interact with others?

 Whether it is due to mobility, difficulties in communicating needs or a lack of confidence, BILA’s commitment to representing children and families affected by cerebral palsy has given us a particular insight on social development, and how families can overcome any obstruction that may impair their child’s ability to connect with others.

 Benefits of Socialization